 In addition to the PAMS 4.0 software, a spiral bound Instruction book, Knowledge book and Parent booklet are included with each pack (see below for more details).
 Most of the PAMS 4.0 (Parent Assessment Manual Software 4.0) components are detailed below.
 Almost every component in PAMS 4.0 can be printed from within the software.

-was highly recommended in the PAMS 3.0 but this
+training was highly recommended in the PAMS 3.0 but

-intends to use the PAMS assessment with families".
-Anyone who is PAMS
+use the PAMS assessment with families".
+Anyone who is PAMS 3.0

-3.0 trained should be able to use the PAMS 4.0
+trained should be able to use the PAMS 4.0 without

 Click on images to enlarge: